Learning and development

 - Podcast: Working with the voluntary sector.
 Explores the value of a joined-up way of working between systems and the voluntary sector, identifying the benefits of voluntary sector involvement in health and care partnerships and what this means for clinicians and their patients.

 - Podcast: How clinical leadership makes a system.
-Clinical leaders come together to discuss the importance of clinical representation in leadership roles and the benefits they can bring to STPs and ICSs.
+Clinical leaders come together to discuss the importance of clinical representation in leadership roles and the benefits they can bring to ICSs.

 System architecture and financial management

 - Podcast: Aligning health with economic growth.
 Michael Wood, Head of Health Economic Partnerships at NHS Confederation leads a discussion with colleagues in Dorset integrated care system (ICS) about how place-based partnership working, particularly between the ICSs, Local Enterprise Partnerships (LEP), universities and others can be of enormous benefit to a system and its population and why forging those relationships should be seen as essential.